 Technical skills assessments can make filtering candidates incredibly easy, based on their knowledge, skills and aptitude and weed out unconscious biases.
 Only the worthy make it through to the next step of the hiring process.
 Such assessments can help make the screening process for tech roles significantly easier.

-The increasing use of technical skills assessments for meeting the crucial industrial requirement (i.e., human capital) broadens the scope of their applicability.
+The increasing use of technical assessments test for meeting the crucial industrial requirement (i.e., human capital) broadens the scope of their applicability.
 These assessments cover a wide range of core corporate functions, industries, and skills.
 It is now easy to automate the entire process of evaluating candidates on a variety of technical skills using online assessments, conveniently hosted on technology-led platforms such as Mercer| Mettl’s.
 It enables recruiters to filter excellent candidates from incompatible ones and conduct hiring at scale without compromising the hiring quality.

-Online technical tests are categorized into two types: coding technical test and non-coding technical test.
+Online technical tests are categorized into two types: coding test and non-coding technical test.
 A technical coding test evaluates the coding knowledge and abilities of prospective hires through technical questions and tasks.
 Technical skills unrelated to coding or programming can be assessed using a non-coding technical assessment.

 We often order our favorite cuisine from food ordering apps or grab limited-edition merchandise from e-shopping websites.
 And when needed, all it takes is an “OK Google” to get things done in a jiffy!
 All of this, and much more, is possible in the infinite universe of coding.
 Our ever-evolving quest for technology seems unimaginable without these magnificent codes.